 Fruits vs. Vegetables: Bring It On.

 Those of you familiar with my philosophy about vegetables know that I view them as untrustworthy and deserving of suspicion (see my vegetables page)—but what about fruits?
-Plants which rely on animals to disperse their seeds tend to wrap their seeds in fruits to entice hungry mobiles.
+Plants which rely on animals to disperse their seeds tend to wrap their seeds in fruits to entice hungry mobile sorts.
 If all goes as planned, an unsuspecting creature will eat the seedy fruit, walk away, digest the fruit, and later deposit the seeds, along with a nice meadow-muffin of natural fertilizer, in just the right spot so they can germinate and grow into mature plants.
 Not the most romantic method of reproduction, but so effective that it’s been around for hundreds of millions of years.
 Plants want and need animals to eat their fruits, so it would not be in their best interest to invest fruits with toxic compounds—it would be unwise to sicken or kill your reproductive helpers.
 Therefore, hypothetically speaking, the chemicals in fruits should be gentler on our systems than those in vegetables.

-Pumpkins and other squashes are not particularly appealing fruits in their natural state–they generally need to be cooked in order to be palatable.
+Pumpkins and other squashes are not particularly appealing fruits in their natural state—they generally need to be cooked in order to be palatable.
 Of course plants in the squash family also have vegetable parts–stems, roots, and leaves, but we don’t tend to eat those parts, probably because they don’t taste very good.
-In fact, even many fruits in this family don’t taste very good–when was the last time you enjoyed a nice steaming helping of gourd?
-There are many plants and plant parts that we do not and should not eat, whereas nearly all animals are completely edible.
+In fact, even many fruits in this family don’t taste very good—when was the last time you enjoyed a nice steaming helping of gourd?

 Pumpkins and Squashes, Deconstructed